-The Department also offers a combined bachelor’s and master’s degree that can be completed in just five years.
+St. Mary’s also offers a combined bachelor’s and master’s degree that can be completed in just five years.
 Following an intensive course of study, undergraduate students begin graduate course work during their senior years and pursue a master’s degree in one year.

 Private and public sector career options include:

 Applicants who earned a bachelor’s degree in a closely related discipline, such as physics or mathematics, may be admitted with the provision that they take prerequisite courses.
 The graduate program director will evaluate applicants from other disciplines on an individual basis.

 Applicants must also have a: